Djameleddine21/Djameleddine21/README.md

-<h1>Hi 👋, I'm Djamel eddine</h1>
+<h1>Hi 👋, I'm Djamel</h1>
 <h3>A passionate developer from Algeria, and Software Engineer</h3>

-- 🧑‍💻 I’m looking to collaborate on open source projects
+- 🧑‍💻 I’m looking to collaborate on open-source projects

 - 📫 How to reach me **djameleddinesebbagh@gmail.com**